domenic/promise-tests/README.md

 Unfortunately the Promises/A spec alone seems to imply that `a` should always be fulfilled, with the promise `c` as its fulfillment value!

-Tests for this spec extension are included as `lib/returning-a-promise.js`.
+Tests for this spec extension are included as `returning-a-promise`.

 ### Resolution Races